malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 ![reward-options](files/Autonomous-monitoring-and-control-reward-options.png)

 ### Assumptions
+We require some models to accurately produce rewards:
+1. A model of how reward will change the target's behaviour.
+2. A world model of how states relate to each other
+    * eg: the distance (or cost) between two states
+3. A world model of states that should be favoured or avoided.
+    * eg: dangerous situations, going off the road, recognising goal indicators.

+The target's interpretation of the reward may need to be taken into account (regardless of whether the reward is somehow "correct" or not).
+That depends on a number of factors, including:
+* Whether the controller is accurate in its assessment of whether the target is moving away from or towards the goal.
+* Whether the target agent's internal representation and/or learning accurately reflects reality.
+* The shape of the state space, eg: whether a straight line motion is sufficient or detours are needed to navigate a maze.

 Let's declare some assumptions about rewards:
 * A greater frequency (online or offline) of rewards will converge the target faster, and thus increase controller rewards.
 * Erroneous target rewards will make convergence slower, and thus decrease controller rewards.
 This includes for example rewards that might somehow confuse the target into heading towards an old goal.